python-control/python-control/doc/response.rst

-While plotting functions can be called directly, the standard pattern used in the toolbox is to provide a function that performs the basic computation or analysis (e.g., computation of the time or frequency response) and returns and object representing the output data.
-A separate plotting function, typically ending in `_plot` is then used to plot the data, resulting in the following standard pattern::
+While plotting functions can be called directly, the standard pattern used in the toolbox is to provide a function that performs the basic computation or analysis (e.g., computation of the time or frequency response) and returns an object representing the output data.
+A separate plotting function, typically ending in `_plot`, is then used to plot the data, resulting in the following standard pattern::

   response = ct.nyquist_response([sys1, sys2])
   count = ct.response.count          # number of encirclements of -1
   cplt = ct.nyquist_plot(response)   # Nyquist plot

 Plotting commands return a :class:`ControlPlot` object that provides access to the individual lines in the generated plot using